Seventeen (South Korean band): 2023–2024: Follow Tour, compilation albums, and festival appearances

+On July 21 and 22, 2023, Seventeen held a two-day concert at the Gocheok Sky Dome to begin the Follow Tour.
+Alongside the Japanese dates of the tour, Seventeen released a Japanese-language best of album titled Always Yours on August 23.
+The group began promotions for their twelfth EP Seventeenth Heaven, later released on October 23, by announcing a street pop-up event called "Seventeen Street" in Seoul.
+The EP had over 5.2 million pre-orders, making it the most pre-ordered K-pop album in history.
+Upon its release, the EP's lead single "God of Music" debuted at number one on South Korea's Circle Digital Chart, becoming Seventeen's first song to top the weekly chart.
+On November 29, Seventeen earned their first MAMA Awards daesang (grand prize) for Album of the Year.

 On January 6, 2024, Seventeen won three major awards in the Golden Disc Awards.
-On January 13 and 14 of the same year, Seventeen became the first K-pop group to perform a concert at the Philippine Sports Stadium in Bulacan, Philippines.
+The next week, they became the first K-pop group to perform a concert at the Philippine Sports Stadium in Bulacan.
 From March to May, the group held the encore leg of their Follow Tour, with performances at stadia in Incheon and Seoul, South Korea; and Osaka and Yokohama, Japan.
 The group released a compilation album titled 17 Is Right Here featuring their Korean-language singles to date on April 29, supported by the new single "Maestro".

 Seventeen performed on the Pyramid Stage at Glastonbury Festival 2024, becoming the first K-pop act in history to appear at the festival, on June 28.
 Their set was well received by attendees and critics such as NME, who rated the performance five stars, commenting that "what start[ed] as an introduction to a group largely unfamiliar to the crowd end[ed] in giddy jubilation, with the previously uninitiated leaving the field swept up by the boundless energy pouring off the stage."

+2024–present: Happy Burstday, second contract renewal, and military hiatus

-On July 24, 2024, Seventeen announced the Right Here World Tour, which began in October 2024 in Seoul.
+On July 24, 2024, Seventeen announced the Right Here World Tour, which began in October in Seoul.
 On August 12, Pledis announced that Jeonghan would enlist in the South Korean military on September 26, ahead of the release of the group's forthcoming EP in October, and that Jun would be taking a break from group activities in South Korea in favor of acting work in China, ahead of the group's scheduled performance at Lollapalooza Berlin on September 8.
 Seventeen performed at the festival's main stage, becoming the first K-pop act to headline the German edition of the festival.
 The set was well received by fans and critics.